pymupdf/PyMuPDF/docs/annot.rst

       :arg str desc: new description of the file content.

-   .. method:: soundGet()
+   .. method:: get_sound()

       Return the embedded sound of an audio annotation.

       :rtype: dict
       :returns: the sound audio file and accompanying properties.
-These are the possible dictionary keys, of which "rate" and "stream" are always present.
+These are the possible dictionary keys, of which only "rate" and "stream" are always present.

         =========== =======================================================
         Key         Description